-Ark Boulton Academy in Sparkhill, south Birmingham, is now one of only two secondary schools in England to have achieved the School of Character Kitemark Plus.
+Ark Boulton Academy is one of only two secondary schools in England to have achieved the School of Character Kitemark Plus.

 Herminder added: “I want to thank all of the Ark Boulton family, our parents and the wider community for their commitment to the Ark Boulton Character Programme.
 It takes a whole community to bring up a child.”